lilangping/alpa/README.md

 # alpg
 An algorithm for automatically generating landslide profile

+ALPG is freely available.
+ALPG is coded and should be executed in the RStudio environment (https://rstudio.com/).

 Plese first read the ALPG_pre.R file and execute the command lines in it before applying the main function.
 Examples of application and some instructions are also included in the ALPG_pre.R file.